ArashLagzian/connector-assembly-robot/README.md

 ### 2. Connector and ring structure
 ![Connector and ring structure](connector.png)

 This figure shows how the various components are arranged inside the connector to prevent fuel leakage.
-Figure A1 is a secure ring, A2 is a yellow ring, A3 is a spacer, A4 is a green ring, and A5 is a key, which are used to separate the pin and the connector.
+Figure A1 is a secure ring, A2 is a yellow ring, A3 is a spacer, A4 is a green ring, and A5 is a key, that is used to separate the pin and the connector.
 Figures B and C show the placement and arrangement of the components, and Figure D shows the location of the key.

 ### 3. Video of the Assembly Process
 You can watch the assembly process demonstration on YouTube: [Watch the video here](https://youtu.be/jztiVvjA_ks?si=YI1LxK6lXZdeRNa_)